 For details on a specific Vulkan support function, see the Vulkan support reference.
 There are also guides for the other areas of the GLFW API.

-By default, GLFW will load the Vulkan loader dynamically at runtime via its standard name:
+By default, GLFW will look for the Vulkan loader on demand at runtime via its standard name (

 vulkan-1.dll on Windows,

 libvulkan.so.1 on Linux and other Unix-like systems and

 libvulkan.1.dylib on macOS).
 This means that GLFW does not need to be linked against the loader.
 However, it also means that if you are using the static library form of the Vulkan loader GLFW will either fail to find it or (worse) use the wrong one.